pedromiglou/SokobanSolver/README.md

-# iia-ia-sokoban
+# Sokoban Solver
-Sokoban clone for AI teaching
+Artificial Intelligence project where an agent must solve more than 100 levels of the Sokoban game.

 ![Demo](https://github.com/dgomes/iia-ia-sokoban/raw/master/data/sokoban_screenshot.png)